FAQ

 How many gears does the transmission have?

-It is difficult to shift between gears.
+It is hard to shift between gears.

 While driving, the pedals spin and you cannot transmit power to the downforce.